xpack/web-jekyll/pages/dev-tools/qemu-arm/install.md

 ## Manual install

-For all platforms, the **xPack QEMU ARM** binaries are released as portable archives that can be installed in any location.
+For all platforms, the **xPack QEMU Arm** binaries are released as portable archives that can be installed in any location.

 The archives can be downloaded from the